VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 * Similar to above, have layered Markov chains for meta-features of the music, like period and instrument changes.
 * Define explicitly which instruments sound good with which other instruments.
 * Explicitly avoid certain note patterns.
+* Algorithm to automatically pick which instruments should be slotted together.
+* Algorithm to identify optimal remix candidates.

 I would love to hear any comments, suggestions, or feedback you have.